Igor Uchytel

-Biography
+Life and career

-Igor Uchytel was born on March 31, 1955, in Odessa, Ukrainian SSR.
-In 1977 he graduated from the Odessa State Engineering and Construction Institute with a degree in Heat and Gas Supply and Ventilation.
+Uchytel was born on 31 March 1955, in Odesa, Ukrainian SSR.
+In 1977, he graduated from the Odesa State Engineering and Construction Institute with a degree in Heat and Gas Supply and Ventilation.

-During 1977-1978 he worked as a foreman of the emergency dispatch service of ODESSAGAZ.
+During 1977–1978, he worked as a foreman of the emergency dispatch service of ODESAGAZ.
 Then he took the position of Рead of the design office of ODESAGAZ.

-In 1986 he started working as the Deputy Head of the Odessa Interdistrict Production Department of the Gas Industry and since 1990 – as Chief Engineer of ODESAGAZ.
+In 1986, he began working as the Deputy Head of the Odesa Interdistrict Production Department of the Gas Industry, and since 1990, as Chief Engineer of ODESAGAZ.

-In 1998 Igor Uchytel became the First Deputy Chairman of the Board of ODESSAGAZ Open Joint-Stock Company.
-And in a year he became the Chairman of the Board of OJSC ODESAGAZ.
+In 1998, Uchytel became the First Deputy Chairman of the Board of ODESAGAZ Open Joint-Stock Company.
+And in a year, he became the Chairman of the Board of OJSC ODESAGAZ.

-From 2008 to 2020 Igor Uchytel held the position of the President of the public joint-stock company ODESSAGAZ.
-In 2020 he became Chairman of the Supervisory Council - JSC ODESAGAZ.
+From 2008 to 2020, Uchytel held the position of the President of the public joint-stock company ODESAGAZ.
+In 2020, he became Chairman of the Supervisory Council - JSC ODESAGAZ.
+He died on 11 June 2025, at the age of 70.

-Public Activities and Sponsorship
+Public activities and sponsorship

-Igor Uchytel is a charter member of the Rotary Club Odesa Richelieu.
+Uchytel was a charter member of the Rotary Club Odesa Richelieu.

-He supported the creation of the museum of JSC ODESSAGAZ and in 2013 he initiated the creation of the football team Black Sea Riviera (Fontanka).
+He supported the creation of the museum of JSC ODESAGAZ and in 2013 he initiated the creation of the football team Black Sea Riviera (Fontanka).

-In 2015, with his support, a football section for children was found in Odessa and the same year, Igor Uchytel sponsored the construction of a descent to the sea for the residents of Kryzhanivka village.
+In 2015, with his support, a football section for children was found in Odesa and the same year, Uchytel sponsored the construction of a descent to the sea for the residents of Kryzhanivka village.
 He supported construction of a kindergarten in Fontanka village in 2018.